Wayla/foursquare-streams/README.md

 # SYNOPSIS
-A simple streaming API for foursquare's APIs
+A simple streaming abstraction for foursquare's REST APIs

 # DESCRIPTION
 If you for some reason want to collect the garbage that is foursquare's